juanary/juanary/README.md

 ## 🧑‍💻 About Me

-I'm a 20-year-old Systems Engineering student at **UTN Córdoba** with a strong passion for backend development, software architecture, and solving real-world problems through code.
+I'm a 20-year-old Systems Engineering student at **UTN Córdoba** and a Backend Developer at **Travel Rock**, where I contribute to building scalable systems and improving infrastructure reliability.
-Currently, I'm working in the **IT Department at Travel Rock**, where I focus on building efficient, scalable, and robust backend systems.
-I’m constantly seeking opportunities to grow, collaborate, and contribute to meaningful tech solutions.
+Beyond development, I have experience **planning and coordinating software projects**, working cross-functionally with teams to meet deadlines and deliver quality solutions.
+I'm passionate about clan code, system design, and improving development workflows.
+In the near future, I aim to deepen my expertise in **software architecture**, **DevOps practices**, and **technical leadership**—combining both my technical and organizational strengths to lead impactful projects.

 ---